Power BI Map Visualizations: Mapping Common City Names

 Result: Rendered incorrectly

-If we change the map configuration to consider the state/province data in addition to the city name, then we find an improvement in the rendered map as compared to the first attempt.
-However, the map is still incorrect.
+Changing the Map configuration to consider the state/province data in addition to the city name shows an improvement in the rendered Map as compared to the first attempt.
+However, the Map is still incorrect.

 The LATITUDE and LONGITUDE data fields from the second attempt are removed.

-Attempt 3a Result: Mapping Using State/Province and City Name (State/Province-level)
+Screenshot of Attempt 3a Result: Mapping Using State/Province and City Name (State/Province-level) in Power BI.

-Let’s expand to the city-level data by clicking the Expand all down one level in the hierarchy button.
-Do not use the Go to the next level in the hierarchy button as that will ignore the state/province information entirely and render the map as if only city name was provided.
+Expand to the city-level data by clicking the Expand all down one level in the hierarchy button.
+Do not use the Go to the next level in the hierarchy button as that will ignore the state/province information entirely and render the Map as if only city name was provided.

-Attempt 3b Result: Mapping Using State/Province and City Name (City-level)
+Screenshot of Attempt 3b Result: Mapping Using State/Province and City Name (City-level) in Power BI.

 Attempt 4: Mapping Using Country, State/Province, and City Name